 - In the previous 5 years, you have earned at least 3 years of clinical experience in Switzerland and/or the country of recognition.

-A doctor must obtain a federal diploma if the requirements for direct or indirect diploma recognition are not met.
-The Medical Professions Commission (MEBEKO) decides on the requirements.Â
+A doctor must obtain a federal diploma if the requirements of direct or indirect diploma recognition are unmet.
+The Medical Professions Commission (MEBEKO) decides on the requirements.

 Requirements for the Registration of Non-Recognizable Diplomas